 The Blekhman lab's broad focus is on Population, Evolutionary, and Medical Genomics in humans and other primates.
 A major focus of our research is on the trillions of bacteria that colonize each of us.
-The lab generates genomic data, and employs computational, statistical, network-theory, data mining, and population genetic approaches, with the goal of understanding how we interact with our microbial communities, how host-bacteria interactions affect complex traits and disease, and how the symbiosis between us and our microbiome evolved throughout human history.
+The lab generates genomic data, and employs computational, statistical, network-theory, data mining, and population genetic approaches, with the goal of understanding how we interact with our microbial communities, how host-bacteria interactions affect complex traits and disease, and how the symbiosis between us and our microbiome evolved.

 We are looking for highly motivated researchers to join our group!
-Several positions are available for postdocs, graduate students, undergrads, and research scientists.
 Read More...

 Dr. Ran BlekhmanRan Blekhman is an Assistant Professor at the University of Minnesota.
 Before joining the UofM in 2013, Ran was a Postdoctoral Associate working with Andrew G. Clark at Cornell University.
 Ran holds a Ph.D. in Human Genetics from The University of Chicago, where he worked with Yoav Gilad.